The algebraic small object argument as a saturation: Introduction

 \begin{example} Consider the diagram $u \co \cat{J} \to \Arr{\Set}$ where $\cat{J} = \braces{\mathsf{b} \to \mathsf{a} \leftarrow \mathsf{b'}}$ is the walking cospan and $u$ is the mapping

 where $\inl,\inr \co 1 \to 1 \sqcup 1$ are the two coprojections.
-Any presheaf $f \co Y \to X$ lifting against this diagram lifts in particular against $u(\mathsf{b}) \colon 0 \to 1$, so is a split surjection.
-Conversely, one can check that any split surjection lifts against this diagram.
-Thus, the \textsc{wfs} generated by this category is simply the (complemented mono, split epi) \textsc{wfs} on $\Set$.
+This diagram generates the same \textsc{wfs} as the single arrow $0 \to 1$, namely the (complemented mono, split epi) \textsc{wfs} on $\Set$.

-Now we examine the factorization of the unique map $f \co 0 \to 1$ constructed by Garner's small object argument.
+Now we examine Garner's small object argument applied to factorize $f \co 0 \to 1$.
 In the first step, we insert solutions to one lifting problem against $u(\mathsf{b})$ and one against $u(\mathsf{b'})$; there are no lifting problems against $u(\mathsf{a})$ since the domain of $f$ is empty.
-As the one-step factorization $f_1$, we thus have (up to isomorphism)
+We thus have

-There are then four lifting problems for $u$ against $f_1$:
+at the first stage.
+There are four lifting problems for $u$ against $f_1$:

 For each of these problems, we add a point to the two-step factorization.
-However, solutions to the first two problems were already added in the first step, so the new solutions are equated with the existing ones in $f_1$.
-Moreover, the morphisms of \eqref{set-bad-transition-diagram} prescribe that the point added for the third problem be identified with those added for the first and second problems; the same goes for the fourth problem.
-The second-step factorization is hence a \emph{quotient} of the first-step factorization in which the two points added in the first step are equated:
+Solutions to the first two problems were already added in the first step, so the new solutions are equated with the existing ones in $f_1$.
+Moreover, the morphisms of \eqref{set-bad-transition-diagram} identify the point added for the third problem with those added for the first and second problems; likewise for the fourth problem.
+The two-step factorization is hence a \emph{quotient} of the one-step factorization in which the points added in the first step are equated: